pesuyn/AR-APP/README.md

 ## Status of the Project
 **Accomplishment**
 - Detection of real faces using ARCore .
-- Created diversity of filters for applying filters to real faces.
+- Created diversity of models for applying models to real faces.
-- Apply filters to real faces.
+- Apply models to real faces.

 ## Unsolved Problems
 - ARCore session is not restarting